hungngdoan/hungngdoan/README.md

 ### About Me

-Software engineer by trade, AI student by obsession.
+Software engineer by day, AI student by night.
 I build side projects that nobody asked for and I love every minute of it.
 When I'm not coding, I'm either watching fish or rewatching Inuyasha for the 4th time.

 - :telescope: Currently diving deep into **AI & Machine Learning**
 - :seedling: Building things that teach me something new every week